NoromTin/Blender3D_particle_system_perfomance_test/README.md

 3. configure bench settings in file bench_start.py (blender path, MP usage, info string vars for result file)
 4. run bench_start_win.py
 5. read result in console or csv
-6. you could send result to OR push it to this rep in your branch
+6. you could send result to aninelo@gmail.com OR push it to this rep with your branch

 Result RAW structure:
 1. os_type                  - string